-In 2016 the school entered a partnership with FACTS management to handle tuition payments from our families.
+Covenant uses FACTS Tuition Management to receive tuition payments from families.
 Every family is required to sign up for a tuition payment plan through FACTS by a deadline in June of each year (or within one week after accepting an offer of admission if admitted after the June deadline).
 Please consult your FACTS account to view payment policies and procedures.
 All tuition and fee payments should be submitted through FACTS rather than to the school office.
 Tuition fees (including all prepaid amounts) received by Covenant are nonrefundable and not transferrable to another student or institution, regardless of the circumstances.
 Late fees and insufficient fund fees will be assessed by FACTS.